cloudandbigdatalab/OSCAR/initial-setup.md

 #### System requirements

 We strongly recommend using Ubuntu 14.04 as operating system for the servers.
-Openstack deployment using this project is developed and tested for usage with Ubuntu 14.04.
+OpenStack deployment using this project is developed and tested for usage with Ubuntu 14.04.

 #### Provisioning a bare metal server using chameleon cloud